xephora/Threat-Remediation-Scripts/README.md

 - [streaming](https://github.com/xephora/Threat-Remediation-Scripts/tree/main/streaming)
 - [streamlink-twitch-gui](https://github.com/xephora/Threat-Remediation-Scripts/tree/main/streamlink-twitch-gui)

 >  Do you find my work helpful and want to show your support?
 Feel free to add me on [Twitter](https://twitter.com/x3ph1).
+If you'd like to show even more support, you can also tip me at [Ko-Fi](https://ko-fi.com/x3ph_trs).
+There's absolutely no pressure to do so; I appreciate your support either way!

 > Any issues with a script, please feel free to report it as an [issue](https://github.com/xephora/Threat-Remediation-Scripts/issues).